Jason Judd, Ed.D

 Email

-Susan Friedburg joins Educate Maine with diverse not-for-profit financial management experience from her work with educational, hospital, physician, social work organizations.
-She obtained her undergraduate degree in Psychology from the University of Pennsylvania and her MBA in Health Care Administration from Boston University.
-Susan resides in Bedford, NH with her husband and teenage son.
-She is thrilled to be joining the Educate Maine team.
+Susan Friedburg joined the organization in 2023 with diverse not-for-profit financial management experience in health care, education, physician practice and social work organizations.
+In addition to her work with Educate Maine, she consults with the New Hampshire Writers' Project, applying her finance and event organization skills in support of their mission.
+She obtained her undergraduate degree in Psychology from the University of Pennsylvania and her MBA in Healthcare Administration from Boston University.
+Susan resides in Bedford, NH with her husband and son.

 Heather Carlisle